fike/flask-tutorial/README.rst

     $ make test

-Coverage report will generate in *htmlcov* directory
+The coverage test report will generate in *htmlcov* directory

 TODO